-Mr. Duclos serves as the non-executive Chairman of Lloyd's Global Network, an advisory Board of Lloyd's of London, a director of Maguire Academy of Insurance and Risk Management at Saint Joseph's University, and member of the board of AAIS.
-He is a former director of QBE Latin American Insurance Holdings Limited, formerly known as QBE Emerging Markets Holdings Limited.
+Mr. Duclos serves as the non-executive Chairman of Lloyd's Global Network, an advisory Board of Lloyd's of London; a Director of Maguire Academy of Insurance and Risk Management at Saint Joseph's University; and member of the board of the American Association of Insurance Services.
+He is a former Director of QBE Latin American Insurance Holdings Limited, formerly known as QBE Emerging Markets Holdings Limited.